godkingjay/LeetCode/Easy/1. Two Sum/README.md

 - **HashMap**

 We create a HashMap that contains <Integer, Integer>, the key is the element from the array and value is its index,

+We create a for loop to iterate through each element of the array.
+Each element is mapped to the HashMap,

+An operation is perforned `target - element` that is stored to variable `pair`, which represents the number needed to be added to the `current element` to get the `target`.
+The HashMap is checked if it already contains the number `pair`.
+If it is, then return the `index of the current element` and the `index of pair`.